This article originally appeared on The Drum.

 SH: Who are the women who you find inspiring and why?

 HB: Oh my god.
 I can easily name a bunch of extraordinary women at Siegel+Gale.
 Anne Swan, one of our global creative directors, Camilla Bravo, global head of account management, and Margaret Molloy, global head of sales and marketing, are all inspirations to me.
-Outside our firm, two who come to mind are our client Meg Whitman, chairman and chief executive of Hewlett Packard Enterprise and Martha Boudreau, chief marketing officer at AARP, one of the largest non-profit community and families organisations in the world.
+Outside our firm, two who come to mind are our client Meg Whitman, chairman, and chief executive of Hewlett Packard Enterprise and Martha Boudreau, chief marketing officer at AARP, one of the largest non-profit community and families organisations in the world.
 Every one of these women is talented, ambitious, fearless, principled, and generous.
-They’re simply marvellous role models.
+They’re simply marvelous role models.

 SH: I can’t help but feel that your position as co-chief executive may be a route forward for helping to provide a more diverse workforce.
 Could you see shared roles as a potential solution for achieving diversity?
 And if so, what are the major pitfalls to avoid when sharing a role with someone?

 HB: If the circumstances are right, I think so.
 I’ve had a co-partner in business for 25 of the past 30 years and it’s worked beautifully.
 I think it’s very important that the co-partners have shared goals, genuine respect, and admiration for each other, complementary skills and interests, a clear division of individual and joint responsibilities, and absolute trust.